AlanCT-MLe/StandortAgent/README.md

 #### API Key and Run
 1. Before running the agent you need to create a .env file in the root directory.
-2. Inside .env write you Google AI key.
+2. Inside .env write your Google AI key.
 An example is set in the file .env.example

 #### Run the agent
 After creating the environment and adding your Google API key, there are two options to run